developeroliver/developeroliver/README.md

-- 👋 Hi, I’m @developeroliver as Oliver
+- 👋 Hi, I’m @developpeur.olive as Oliver
 - a mobile developer
 - 👀 I’m interested in
   - 👨🏼‍🎨  Design